|Home | About Us | Our Programs | News / Press | Media | Contact Us|

 With a mission to capture the uniqueness of Texas arts and culture, Texas Foundation for the Arts strives to bring Texas' vast arts and cultural landscape to viewers of PBS.

 2014 marks the 100th anniversary of the opening of the Houston Ship Channel and Port of Houston.
-We are currently in production on a documentary commemorating this important milestone.

 The program will premiere on Houston Public Media TV 8, and then be made available to Texas PBS for broadcast on PBS stations across the state.